 The practice had a complaints policy providing guidance to staff on how to handle a complaint.
+Patients were advised how they could make a complaint or raise any concerns.
+Information was displayed within the practice waiting area and on the practice website.

-The practice information leaflet explained how to make a complaint.
-The principal dentist was responsible for dealing with these.
-Staff told us they would tell the principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.
+One of the principal dentists was responsible for dealing with these.
+Staff told us they would tell the dentist about any formal or informal comments or concerns straight away so patients received a quick response.